WoobyDoo/PINBALL-TronEdition/README.md

 ##FAQ's:
 1. The game doesn't run, what do i do?\n
-+ You should check that you have Python preinstalled preferably on the latest version\n
+  + You should check that you have Python preinstalled preferably on the latest version
 2. Images do not load
   + Verify that you have had unzipped the .zip archive and have all the content on the same folder
 3. Sounds do not load
   + Check that you have installed the Pygame library, you can download the latest version in [GitHub Pages](python.org)

 ##CREDITS:
 This game is entirely made wih the Tkinter GUI module for the programming language Python by